These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 Ingredients

-Pie crusts: I use my recipe from my blueberry pie.
+Pie crusts: I use my recipe from my blueberry pie recipe.
+You could use 2 store-bought pie crusts, instead.

-Apples: I love sweet apples, like the Gala or Fuji variety, but you can always tart apples or your favorite.
+Apples: I love sweet apples, like the Gala or Fuji variety, but you can always use tart apples.

 Sugar & salt: I use white sugar for this recipe, but you could use all brown sugar (light or dark will work fine).
 I also add a tiny bit of salt in the pie crust.